Kotlin/dokka/docs/topics/formats/dokka-markdown.md

 </tab>
 <tab title="CLI" group-key="cli">

-Since Jekyll format is implemented as a [Dokka plugin](dokka-plugins.md#apply-dokka-plugins), you need to [download the JAR file](https://repo1.maven.org/maven2/org/jetbrains/dokka/jekyll-plugin/%dokkaVersion%/jekyll-plugin-%dokkaVersion%.jar).
+Since the Jekyll format is implemented as a [Dokka plugin](dokka-plugins.md#apply-dokka-plugins), you need to [download the JAR file](https://repo1.maven.org/maven2/org/jetbrains/dokka/jekyll-plugin/%dokkaVersion%/jekyll-plugin-%dokkaVersion%.jar).
 This format is also based on [GFM](#gfm) format, so you need to provide it as a dependency as well.
 Both JARs need to be passed to
 `pluginsClasspath`: